-What an individual has be treated for, what’s been ruled out, what prescriptions they might have, etc., can all be accessed by their doctor.
+What an individual has been treated for, what’s been ruled out, what prescriptions they might have, etc.can all be accessed by their doctor.
 This allows for better diagnoses, more thorough and complete treatment, and clarity of a patient’s condition and symptoms.

 Blockchain technology is a secure data-storage technology, which ensures patient privacy.

 Patient privacy is obviously one of the most important components of medical record-keeping.
 Personal medical histories should remain private, rather than saved on paper files in an easily breakable file folder locked with a key.
 Or, saved on some old Dell pc with a hackable code.

 Because blockchain technology is not a storage device that can be accessed by just anyone, patient data and files remain safe and secure.

 Blockchain technology can help with hindering the dangerously high amount of data breaches within the medical profession.

 2018 had some of the largest data breaches of patient medical records ever seen.